-The “Scalling Up Symposium”, hosted by Mortenson Dental Partners, Louisville, Kentucky, was different from the other Emerging Group Practice events I’ve attended.
-Most of the speakers worked for Mortenson and hold positions of leadership in the organization today.
+The “Scalling Up Symposium”, was different from the other Emerging Group Practice events I’ve attended.
+Most of the speakers hold positions of leadership in the organization today.
 The topics ranged from: How to use Big Data to aggregate KPI’s, How to attract, orient and onboard talent, Doctor and team member development and Driving and Inspiring Excellence Across Practices.
 In addition to this ‘home grown’ agenda were excellent presentations from key vendor partners in the Legal, Financial, SaaS, Transition and Marketing fields.
 Education, efficiency, measurement and reinvention and employee development are fundamental to Mortensons’ success.

 One of the breakout sessions I attended provided information on training systems.
 I enjoyed the intimate break-out session but was more inspired by the story.
 The presenter chronicled the organization’s journey.
 They spoke about their rudimentary attempts at training and their commitment to developing personnel and improving the patient experience.
 They explained why they went from one training program to another, finally incorporating an in-house, proprietary training curriculum.
 It was the journey that made it real for me.
 It was the continuous pursuit for excellence that intrigued me.